alidasdan/best-rational-approximation/README.md

 Using the Fibonacci sequence, it is trivial to come up with the best rational approximations to the golden ratio and its conjugate.

-Recall that the Fibonacci sequence
+Recall that the Fibonacci sequence goes

 ```
 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ...